marco99goncalves/DistributedSystemsAssignment/README.md

 ### ⚠️ Entropy and Totally Ordered Multicast ⚠️

 **Before starting each peer, make sure that you run all the commands to start the peers within the given `TIME_TO_WAIT` time window that is set in the correct `conf_*.prop` file.
 This tells the Peers to wait a given time (in milliseconds) before trying to start the process.
-If a targeted peer is not running, it will crash.**
+If a targeted peer is not running, it will crash.
+Default waiting time is: 5 seconds**

 # Token Ring